This is the OPeNDAP 4 Data Server, also known as Hyrax.

 - Server side functions

-- Hyrax supports a number of server side functions out of the box including:
+- Hyrax supports a number of server side functions out of the box including (but not limited to):

 - geogrid: Subset applicable DAP Grids using latitude and longitude values.